MOHDaazam/spaceXprograms/README.md

 npm start
 ```

-In order to buil the application Type the following command
+In order to build the application Type the following command

 ```bash
 npm run build